VincentBounce/WindowsContextMenuTools/README.md

 `Wipe-free-space.reg`

 - Secures all your external drives before giving them, by ensuring that all **deleted data** has been **overwrited**.
+Usually, even if a file is deleted and not just moved to *Recycle Bin*, this file is just deindexed, and entire content remains totally recoverable from your disk, until this content is overwrited by another file.
+This reason explain why deletions are so fast.

-To do this, this tool calls the Windows built-in program `cipher.exe` which writes successively 3 big files to fill entire empty space, in a temporary file (`D:\EFSTMPWP\filE6A3.tmp` for example).
+- To secure your disk without fully formatting, this tool calls the Windows built-in program `cipher.exe` which writes successively 3 big files to fill entire empty space, in a temporary file (`D:\EFSTMPWP\filE6A3.tmp` for example).

-- Avoids traditionnal formatting, which is unsecure, and which erase unnecessarily the data you want to keep.
+- Avoids traditionnal formatting, which is unsecure, and which erase unnecessarily the files you want to keep.

-- Proceeds 3 writting sequences: a first one only with `0`, a second one only with `1`, and a third one with random digits.
+- Executes 3 writting sequences: a first one only with `0` bits, a second one only with `1` bits, and a third one with random bits.

 - Applies on all external drives, displayed in both *File Explorer* left and right panes.

 - To use it, right click on your external drive ➜ *Overwrite deleted data*.
-When everything is done, you'll see 3 full lines of 100 points each one, like screenshot above.
+When process is done, you'll see 3 full lines of 100 points each one, like screenshot above.

 💿 To install this tool separately, just run `Wipe-free-space.reg`